axelarnetwork/axelar-contract-deployments/evm/emergency-response.md

 ## 3. Key Compromise: Transfer Roles and Ownership

-When a key is compromised, immediately transfer ownership/operatorship to secure addresses and rotate signers.
+When a key is compromised, immediately transfer ownership/operatorship to secure addresses.

 ### Transfer Ownership